-Also, Bowman finds it easier to get around without negotiating the rock-star treatment Phelps required no matter where he went.
+Also, Bowman finds it easier to get around without having to negotiate the rock-star treatment that Phelps required no matter where he went.

 “Anywhere I used to travel with Michael, it was like an adventure,” the coach said.
 “You had to try to get the logistics done to keep him from being hounded too much, to do things like get a (practice) lane where people weren’t trying to steal his water.
 A lot of things like that I don’t miss.”

 Certainly, he misses seeing Phelps around the pool every day.
 Even through there were plenty of screaming matches between the two, they forged a unique partnership that was almost more like father and son than coach and athlete.
 They remain close friends and business partners, a relationship that figures to last a lifetime no matter what Phelps decides to do.

 Even if Phelps doesn’t come back, Bowman has rediscovered the thrill of coaching.
 There have been some successes — Conor Dwyer and Chase Kalisz both made the U.S. team — and some disappointments, most notably the shocking failure of Allison Schmitt, a three-time gold medalist in London, to even make the squad for Barcelona.

 “I’m surprised at how much it feels the same,” Bowman said.
 “When I went to Indianapolis (for the national championships last month), I was excited to watch my kids swim, just like I was excited to watch Michael swim.
 It’s the same feeling.
 There’s not any difference when they do well or they do poorly.
 It’s the same process.
 It’s just different people.”